hariprasadraja/mongoqb/Readme.md

 1. Need to add more examples.
 2. extend functionality to all operators
-3. paras query from request body.
+3. paras query from request body. if the request is made via post call.
-4. parse query from from inputs.
+4. parse query from the form request.
 ### Development

 Want to contribute?
 Great!